Hand, Wrist, Elbow and Shoulder Injuries

 At Cantor & Burger, we have experience working with individuals who have suffered rotator cuff and shoulder injuries on the job.
 The rotator cuff in the shoulder is the most complex joint in the body and a rotator cuff injury will affect you for the remainder of your life.
 It is not uncommon for our clients with rotator cuff injuries to be operated on by an insurance company doctor who then releases the client at maximum medical improvement, when in fact they are continuing to have problems and need more medical care.
 It has been our experience that rotator cuff injuries are difficult to fix, sometimes involve the bicep and frequently involve the neck.

 Rotator Cuff injuries must be handled properly by both the doctor and your lawyer.
 Often times, conservative insurance company doctors will attempt to endoscopically repair rotator cuff injuries.
 An endoscopic repair is when the doctor simply makes holes and goes in with a scope in an attempt to do a minor fix.
-This sometimes works, but rotator cuff injuries frequently require a subsequent “open” procedure, which is where they actually open your shoulder and visualized the injury.
+This sometimes works, but rotator cuff injuries frequently require a subsequent “open” procedure, which is where they actually open your shoulder and visualize the injury.
 Unfortunately, because of the delicacy of the shoulder and rotator cuff, many of our clients have suffered frozen shoulder and other complications as a result of their shoulder injuries.
 Insurance companies usually do not want to pay for this disability – but they know that they owe for it.
 Your lawyer should fight to get you the full amount for your rotator cuff injury.
 Some law firms settle these cases far too quickly.
 If you have a shoulder injury make sure that the injury is repaired and that you have maximum medical improvement before resolving your workers’ compensation claim.

-Cantor & Burger are experts at handling workers’ compensation cases and if you are accepted as a client we will do everything in our power to secure you a settlement or an award, even if the insurance company’s position is that your claim is not valid or compensable.
+The Missouri workers’ compensation lawyers at Cantor & Burger are experts at handling workers’ compensation cases and if you are accepted as a client, we will do everything in our power to secure you a settlement or an award, even if the insurance company’s position is that your claim is not valid or compensable.
 It is important to have your law firm engaged in your workers’ compensation case early in the process.
 Remember, in Missouri the employer chooses the doctors and the medical providers for your workers’ compensation claim.
 These people are working in favor of the employer from the very beginning.
 We encourage you to call Cantor & Burger immediately if you have a workers’ compensation injury so that we can begin protecting your rights as early in the case as possible.
 Please call us at 314-542-9999 so we can get you all the medical attention, lost wages, and lump sum payment you deserve for permanent partial disability or permanent total disability.